cosma/phest/README.md

 ## Web Test Case

-This case is used for functional and controller tests It has the following methods:
+This case is used for functional and controller tests and has the following methods:

 * **mockService** ($serviceName, $mock)
 * **getResponse** ($url = '', $requestMethod = 'GET', $parameters = [], $headers = [])

 ```php
 use Cosma\Phest\TestCase\WebTestCase;